 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using changes from being a preferred network pharmacy to an other network pharmacy, you may want to switch to a new pharmacy.
+Or if the pharmacy you have been using stays within the network but is no longer a preferred pharmacy, you may want to switch to a new pharmacy.
 To find another network pharmacy in your area, you can get help from Member Services (phone numbers are printed on the back cover of this booklet) or use the Pharmacy Directory.
-You can also find information on our website at blueshieldca.com/med_pharmacy.
+You can also find information on our Web site at blueshieldca.com/med pharmacy.